Buildings and Infrastructure

 We have creative technologies and efficient design embedded throughout our campus.
 For example as part of the IC and Diamond buildings we harvest rainwater that is then collected in an underground tank and re-used throughout the building, reducing our water use.
 During our concourse redevelopment in 2018 paving slabs were made largely of recycled materials, reducing the embodied carbon of the project.

-The University is currently building a new Social Sciences building, which has sustainability embedded throughout its design.
+The University has recently completed The Wave, a new Social Sciences building, which has sustainability embedded throughout its design.

-We are confident that the Social Sciences building will achieve an ‘Outstanding’ grade from the Building Research Establishment Environmental Assessment Method (BREEAM).
+The Wave has achieved an ‘Outstanding’ grade from the Building Research Establishment Environmental Assessment Method (BREEAM) and was awarded Social Infrastructure Project of the Year at the British Construction Industry Awards 2024.
 The sustainability features include the innovative use of local materials with long life cycles to reduce the building’s waste and embodied carbon.
-With a focus on interdisciplinary work and mental wellbeing, the building will be largely made out of glass.
+With a focus on interdisciplinary work and mental wellbeing, the building is largely made out of glass.
 This has also reduced the amount of lighting required during the building’s operation.
 Double glazing has been deliberately chosen over triple glazing as with this specific building design, it is the lower carbon option.

-A Geo-Exchange System will be installed below ground to maximise the opportunity created by thermal warmth: providing cooling in the summer and heating in winter.
-A heat-conductive liquid will be circulated through boreholes into the earth, picking up or getting rid of heat depending on the time of year.
+A Geo-Exchange System has been installed below ground to maximise the opportunity created by thermal warmth: providing cooling in the summer and heating in winter.
+A heat-conductive liquid is circulated through boreholes into the earth, picking up or getting rid of heat depending on the time of year.
 Using low-carbon electricity, the heat pump concentrates this heat and circulates it throughout the building, but it can also operate in reverse, collecting heat from the building’s air and expelling it into the ground.
 When necessary a Gas CHP will be used to top-up the heat, the CHP will also provide some electricity when it makes carbon sense; when the electricity is cleaner than that of the grid.

 Our sustainability strategy